dansholds/grapple-comps-min/content/posts/14248-azbjjl-2024-southwest-classic.md

- RULES:
+ RULES-

-We will be using the IBJJF Rules (Please refer to their website for the latest rules) https://ibjjf.com/rules/
+We will be using the IBJJF Rules (Please refer to their website for the latest rules) https-//ibjjf.com/rules/

-Read this for more information on rules:  http://azbjjl.com/rules/
+Read this for more information on rules-  http-//azbjjl.com/rules/

-FEES:
+FEES-

-Early Registration Fee before FRIDAY 08/23/2024 @ 11:59 PM
+Early Registration Fee before FRIDAY 08/23/2024 @ 11-59 PM

     Kids, Juveniles and Adults (16 and up) – $78

-Normal Registration ends FRIDAY 09/13/2024 @ 11:59PM
+Normal Registration ends FRIDAY 09/13/2024 @ 11-59PM

     Kids, Juveniles and Adults (16 and up) – $93

-Late Registration ends FRIDAY 10/04/2024 @ 11:59PM
+Late Registration ends FRIDAY 10/04/2024 @ 11-59PM

     Kids, Juveniles and Adults (16 and up) – $108

-All registrations must be received by Friday, October 4th by 11:59 pm
+All registrations must be received by Friday, October 4th by 11-59 pm

-SPECTATOR FEE: $20
+SPECTATOR FEE- $20

 11 yrs old & up $20